10up/block-components/hooks/use-primary-term/readme.md

 # `usePrimaryTerm`

-The `usePrimaryTerm` hook allows you to get information about the current post.
-It either references the global post, or when used within a [`<PostContext />`](../../components/post-context/) it reference that post.
+The `usePrimaryTerm` hook retrieves the primary term of any given taxonomy.

 > **Warning**
 > This hook will not function without having [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) installed and activated.